Best Online Master’s Degrees in: Database Administration

 A practicum, thesis, capstone project, or some combination of two or more of these, is often part of course curriculum.
 A practicum is effectively a supervised internship in which students apply their education to the workplace.
 Thesis and capstone projects are both rigorous research projects.
 A thesis is usually the length of a book, and attempts through research to answer a question related to one’s career field; students are encouraged to get their theses published.
 A capstone project is ordinarily shorter, similar to the size of an article, and has a much narrower scope than a thesis.

 Building a Career

 After mastering the course curriculum, students will be equipped with research, design, and practical skills.
 These will leave them primed for careers as database and network administrators.
 Database administrators organize, manage, repair, and design database systems; they improve functionality, performance, and the security of databases.
-The U.S. Bureau of Labor Statistics (BLS) published data in 2010 that labeled the typical database administrator’s salary as $73,490 per year; and considering that a bachelor’s degree is the minimum requirement for this job, master’s degree holders may earn even more.
+The U.S. Bureau of Labor Statistics (BLS) published data that labeled the typical database administrator’s salary as $73,490 per year; and considering that a bachelor’s degree is the minimum requirement for this job, master’s degree holders may earn even more.
 The BLS also indicated that the probable change rate in employment is 31% over the next eight years, making the outlook for those seeking this job positive in the near future.

 A second path for master’s earners is network administration.
 Network administrators provide everyday maintenance and operations assistance to businesses’ computer systems.
 They also provide system organization and installations.
-BLS reports in 2011 designate $70,970 as the average network administrator’s salary.
+BLS reports designate $70,970 as the average network administrator’s salary.
 Be mindful, however, that salary and job descriptions vary among employers, and rest on on an employee’s level of experience, among other considerations.
 The employment rate of change in the next eight years is expected to increase by 28%, placing this career among the few growing faster than average.